I Love Recipe

 📝 Editor's Notes

-The sweet and savory marinade deeply permeates the meat, making it an irresistible 'rice thief' that will have you finishing a whole bowl of rice in a flash.
+The sweet and savory marinade deeply infuses the meat, truly acting as a 'rice thief' that will have you quickly finishing an entire bowl of rice.

-With the addition of bell peppers and enoki mushrooms, it's rich in both color and texture, making it perfect as a main dish for guests or on special occasions.
+With bell peppers and enoki mushrooms, it boasts a rich color and texture, making it perfect as a main dish for entertaining guests or special occasions.

-It's easy for anyone to make without complicated steps, so it's highly recommended for busy weeknight dinners or weekend family meals.
+Easy for anyone to make without complex steps, it's highly recommended for busy weeknight dinners or weekend family meals.

 🛒 Ingredient Tips

-For bulgogi, choose thinly sliced beef cuts that are not too fatty and have moderate marbling for a tender texture.
+For bulgogi, it's best to choose thinly sliced beef with a moderate amount of marbling, not too fatty, for a tender texture.

-Red and yellow bell peppers not only add vibrant color but are also rich in Vitamin C, helping to balance the nutrition.
+Red and yellow bell peppers not only add color but are also rich in Vitamin C, helping to balance nutrition.

-Look for bell peppers with glossy, firm skin and vivid colors.
+Choose bell peppers with shiny, firm skin and vibrant colors.

 🔄 Substitution Guide

-Instead of beef, you can use pork neck or pork shoulder, which are also delicious.
+Instead of beef, you can use pork shoulder or pork leg meat, which also tastes great.

-Pork is cheaper and easier to find than beef, making it a cost-effective alternative.
+Pork is more affordable and easier to find than beef, making it a cost-effective alternative.

-However, pork may have a higher fat content than beef, so it's good to use less oil when cooking or to blot excess fat with a paper towel.
+However, pork may have a higher fat content than beef, so it's best to use a little less oil during cooking or blot off excess oil with a paper towel.

-If enoki mushrooms (팽이버섯, paeng-i beoseot) are unavailable, oyster mushrooms or king oyster mushrooms can be used as a substitute.
+If enoki mushrooms are unavailable, oyster mushrooms or king oyster mushrooms can be good substitutes.

-The texture might be slightly different, but they will still add unique mushroom aroma and flavor.
+The texture might be slightly different, but their unique mushroom aroma and flavor will still enhance the dish.

-You can also julienne carrots or Korean zucchini (애호박, aehobak) instead of bell peppers to add color and nutrition.
+Instead of bell peppers, you can julienne carrots or Korean zucchini (aenghobak (애호박)) to add color and nutrition.

-However, note that the unique sweetness and crispness of bell peppers may be reduced.
+However, keep in mind that the unique sweet taste and crispness of bell peppers might be reduced.

 🥘 Ingredients